anotherRedbeard/java-azfunc-demo/README.md

-# Python Azure Functions Demo
+# Java Azure Functions Demo

 This repository contains a demo project for Azure Functions using Java.
 The project includes a Queue and Blob based trigger, infrastructure deployment scripts, and configuration files.